Richard Taylor (pirate): History

+Prior to his time as a pirate, Taylor had risen to the rank of Lieutenant in the Royal Navy.
 Taylor began his piratical career in 1718 as a crewman aboard the trading sloop Buck when Howell Davis staged a mutiny, took over the ship, and convinced the crew to take up piracy.
 After attempting to oust Davis from command, Taylor transferred to a prize ship commanded by Jeremiah Cocklyn, who soon split with Davis to sail alongside Olivier Levasseur.

 They captured ships off Ouidah in 1720 after which Leveasseur left to raid the East Indies.
 Cocklyn and his crew transferred to the captured vessel Victory and proceeded to one of several pirate outposts at Madagascar.
 Taylor was elected Captain when Cocklyn died, partnering with Edward England and Jasper Seagar aboard the Fancy.
 England, meanwhile, had rescued Levasseur and his crew, who had been stranded after wrecking their ship.

 In July 1720 Fancy and Victory found the East India Company ship Cassandra at anchor off Johanna.
 After a lengthy and brutal engagement, Cassandra's Captain James Macrae and his crew escaped inland.
 Macrae returned to negotiate with the pirates and was saved when some of the pirates, who had once served under Macrae, intervened on his behalf.
 England gave Macrae the badly damaged Fancy and let him keep some of the pirates’ less-valuable loot.
 Taylor was enraged at England's generosity and organized a vote to remove him from command and leave him marooned.

 Levasseur, Seagar, and Taylor took the Victory and Cassandra, with sources differing on who was in command of which ship.
 They captured some Muscat ships then engaged a fleet from Bombay but were driven off.
 Off Malabar in late 1720 they traded with Dutch agents at Cochin before returning to Madagascar that December.
 There they encountered pirate trader John Plantain and fellow pirate Edward Condon.
 The pirates spent Easter of 1721 at the Mascarene Islands.